 In the years after World War II, the world economy was booming and industries had to work to keep up with skyrocketing consumer demand.
-The focus was on productivity, and the United States’ agricultural sector in particular was greatly affected by the development of new technologies to increase output.
+The focus was on productivity, and the United States’ agricultural sector, in particular, was greatly affected by the development of new technologies to increase output.
 It was in the 1950s that beef surpassed pork as the most consumed meat in the U.S., and the beef industry had to find new ways to meet that demand.
 It was found that a corn-based diet fattened the cattle more quickly and the resulting meat was of higher quality than that of grass-fed cattle, which was a great benefit to the cattle industry, as cattle fed on corn did not require large tracts of land for grazing and they could be fed corn year-round.
 By the 1970s, corn became the preferred diet and beef production was at an all-time high and the cost of beef was at an all-time low.

-With popular lifestyles like Keto, Low-Carb, Paleo and Whole30, there has been a growing demand for a return to raising cattle on a strictly grass-fed diet, as claims arise that grass-fed beef is healthier for consumers and more sustainable for the environment.
+With popular lifestyles like Keto, Low-Carb, Paleo, and Whole30, there has been a growing demand for a return to raising cattle on a strictly grass-fed diet, as claims arise that grass-fed beef is healthier for consumers and more sustainable for the environment.

 Cattle that are corn-fed are typically kept in animal feeding operations (AFOs) where massive amounts of cattle are confined to a relatively small space where they not only eat, but defecate and occasionally expire.
 These conditions are rife with health risks for the cattle and thus require the use of antibiotics, whereas grass-fed cattle raised in a pasture are able to roam freely without the risk of exposure to pathogens sometimes found in AFOs.
 Consumers of corn-fed beef consume small doses of those antibiotics, which has been cited as a potential cause for the rise in antibiotic-resistant illnesses, among other health concerns.

-The Benefits of Grass Fed Beef:
+Benefits of Grass Fed Beef

 - Naturally free of added antibiotics and hormones

-- Lower fat content than corn-fed beef
+- Lower in fat content than corn-fed beef

-- Our organic meat satisfies all USDA organic regulatory standards.
+- Its organic meat satisfies all USDA organic regulatory standards.
 This means our cattle have year-round access to the outdoors, are never subject to genetic engineering, are fed certified organic feed, and raised on certified organic land.

-- They source their beef from Ohio and Texas, poultry from Viriginia, bison from Colorado, pork from Pennsylvania, lamb from Colorado, finfish, like Halibut, from Alaska, and shellfish from Florida, Maine and South Carolina.
+- They source their beef from Ohio and Texas, poultry from Virginia, bison from Colorado, pork from Pennsylvania, lamb from Colorado, finfish, like Halibut, from Alaska, and shellfish from Florida, Maine and South Carolina.

-Image credit: Greensbury Market
+Photo credits: Greensbury Market